Solving Relationship Problems in NZ

 Are you having problems with your relationship?
-Well, this page is going to talk you through some of the things that you are going to need to know.
-Basically, we are going to cover how to talk to your partner about relationship problems, as well as how to handle relationship problems.
+In this post we’re going to talk you through some things you need to know.
+How to talk to your partner about relationship problems, as well as how to handle relationship challenges so they stop affecting your ability to relate and enjoy each other’s company.
 Let’s dive in, shall we?

 How to talk to your partner about relationship problems

-Honestly, when it comes to how to handle relationship problems, about 90% of issues are going to be rectified simply by talking to your partner.
-They may not even know that they are doing something wrong!
+Honestly, about 90% of relationship problems are going to be rectified simply by talking to your partner.
+Many times they don’t even know they are doing something wrong!
 So, tell them.
 Let them know that you have an issue.
 The two of you will then be able to work through the problem.

 You must remember that a relationship is about compromise.
 You can’t expect your partner to make all the changes in life while you do nothing.
 If you do not learn how to compromise, then your boyfriend girlfriend relationship problems will never be sorted out.
 In fact, if you do not learn how to compromise then the problems will end up becoming a whole lot worse before they become better (if they get better at all).